MohammadAtabaki/Log-Anomaly-Detection/README.md

 - `anomaly_detection_vs_dbscan.py` – Compares anomalies detected by DBSCAN clustering and Isolation Forest, providing a summary of overlap and unique detections
 - `anomaly_model_tester.py` – Test the trained model based on the generated data
 - `main.py` – Pipeline runner script
+- `test_pipeline.py` – Script for running the pipeline on new logs using trained models
 - `requirements.txt` – Python dependency list
 - `.gitignore` – Files/folders to exclude from version control